From the A Ford Across the Skunk River area, just keep following the Skunk River north and west and you’ll stumble across this area shortly.

 Alternatively you can pick the dialogue option [Solve the problem with force] “You know what?
 To hells with it…” after which you’ll get the option to attack Melianse, the lumberjacks, or both sides.
 The first two actions are [Neutral Evil] while the last is [Chaotic Evil].
 Resorting to violence hastily in this case is an evil act no matter how you slice it, and considering the rewards, there’s not much incentive to do so, you know, save for the joy of killing, experience, and Corax’s Greataxe +1.

 If carnage and violence doesn’t appeal to you, take a more diplomatic approach by picking the dialogue option “What’s going on here?”, to find out that the conflict has arisen predictably enough.
 A fey creature’s home is being ravaged by some hard-working men with axes, and both sides clearly view each other as an over-bred menace.

 Don’t bother trying to appeal to the Nixie, she won’t even consider disarming by surrendering her captives.
 Instead pick the dialogue option [Try to reason with the loggers] “Listen to me, guys…” to get a variety of checks where you can attempt to resolve the situation peacefully.
 These include a [Knowledge (World) 22] check, a [Diplomacy 22] check or an [Intimidate 22] check, the last of which is a [Lawful Neutral] action and a fair assertion of your property rights.
 Fortunately if you fail at one of these checks, you can attempt another, so unless you’re dead-set on a particular outcome you should be capable enough of passing at least one of these checks.

-|Reward: For giving Melianse the Feather Tokens|
+|Reward: For giving Melianse some Feather Tokens|

-|Reward: For making friends with Melianse|
+|Reward: For befriending Melianse|

 |Reward: For resolving the dispute|